• Recipes

 ✅ Pro Tip: If you're using frozen or fresh vegetables, microwave them so they’re hot when added—this isn’t the time to cook them from raw.

-3. Combine rice, eggs, and add-ins
+3. Combine rice and egg

 Adding the cooked rice to the fried egg.

-4. Fry the rice until slightly browned
+4. Fry until lightly browned

 Finish cooking with the soy sauce.